Table of contents

 Light, short puffs

 For best results, take short, light draws, like puffing on a cigar, or sipping a cup of hot tea.
 You want your lips placed at the edge of the device, on the side with a slight gap in the mouthpiece, or on the center of the raised mouthpiece where the holes are.
-You can get thicker hits if you give the vape 10-15 seconds between each draw for the heat to come back up in the oven.
+You can get thicker hits if you give the vape 10-15 seconds between each draw.

 No stir required

-The PAX 3’s tight pack and conductive heat means your herbs shouldn’t need any stirring mid-session.
-Usually, the fourth heat setting ensures you can just throw it out after the session.
-You may find that the herbs on top of the oven have a lighter color than the rest of the oven.
+With the PAX 3’s tight pack and conductive heat, you won't have to mid-session.
+You may find that the herbs on top of the oven have a lighter color than the rest of the oven, but this is normal

 Emptying the oven right after each session can save you a lot of deep cleaning down the road.
 Once it’s cooled a little, brush out the oven and the underside of the lid.
 The oven’s color will change after the first few uses, and it won’t go back to that original look, even with cleaning.